 At the top of Mount Kinabalu 2011

 So, how did it started?
-Well, because we all are from the same village and nearby, so, we do not rent a hotel in Ranau, Kundasang or in that area, so in the early dawn, we get ready, and we gathered at our friend's house.
+Well, because we all are from the same village and nearby, so, we do not rent a hotel in Kundasang, or in that area, so in the early dawn, we get ready, and we gathered at our friend's house.
 And from there, we took two rented vans, and go straight to the destination.
 We set off at 5.00am.

 I think we arrived too early at that time.
 So, that means it's a good thing.
 The person who leads us took care of everything, all of the payment and documents were set on that day.
 About the fees, I do not remember because it was 9 years ago, but I think around RM150/person.
 They charge you based on what rate you pick.
 I think we picked on the Sabahan rate.
 The fees including the accommodation and the food.

 It took me 6 or 7 hours to get to Laban Rata Resthouse. lol.
 I was too tired.
 I think I arrived at 4.00pm or more.
 Well, at that time, I thought that was the end of it, and we had arrived.
-So, I ate a lot, so much until I fulled my stomach.
+So, I ate a lot, so much until I filled my stomach.
 Little that I know, that was not the end of the road.
 Haha.
 I don't know how to react because I was so full at that time.
 So, I ask my friend, how many kilometers? and he said it's not that far.
 So, I trusted him.

 I continued my journey.

-Only God knows what I had been through that time, Haha.
+Only God knows what I had been through that time.
 About 15 steps, I don't feel really well, then, I puked.
 Lol.
 All the food that I had eaten, came out through my mouth.
 I thought I was going to fainted that day or even worse, die.
 I had to go 6 Km to Panar Laban Hut.
 Yup, it is not that far, but the trail was against gravity, so I felt really heavy.
 Thank God, I did arrive there safely, but it's getting darker.
-So, I know that I arrived there for almost 6.00pm.
+So, I know that I arrived there at almost 6.00pm.

 There's nothing more I can do there because I was late, and I was walking alone by myself.
 We had to take a rest because at 1.30 am we must get ready to continue to the low peak of Mount Kinabalu.
 On the second day, at early dawn, we start our second journey to a low peak.